Geraldo Perdomo Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.60 team ERA that ranks second across all MLB pitching staffs.
+- The Rays have a 3.65 team ERA that ranks third among all MLB pitching staffs.

-- The Rays surrender the ninth-fewest home runs in baseball (81 total, one per game).
+- The Rays rank 11th in baseball in home runs allowed (85 total, one per game).

-- The righty's most recent time out came on Wednesday against the Baltimore Orioles, when he threw six innings, surrendering one earned run while giving up three hits.
+- Eflin tries for his 10th win when he gets the start for the Rays, his 15th of the season.
+He is 9-3 with a 3.35 ERA and 84 strikeouts in 83 1/3 innings pitched.

-- The 22-year-old has a 3.86 ERA and 13 strikeouts per nine innings across 10 games this season, while allowing a batting average of .235 to opposing hitters.
+- His last time out came on Friday against the Kansas City Royals, when the righty threw six innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.